 We highly respect privacy and take our obligations to safeguard personal data seriously.
 We maintain its security and follow comprehensive protection measures to ensure the legitimate use of personal data.
 This is done to protect individuals’ rights, ensure legal compliance, and maintain trust in our operations.

-It is of paramount importance to create a workplace that is free of sexual harassment.
-We stand firm against any unwelcomed sexual behaviour.
-We put in place prevention measures to reduce the risk of sexual harassment occurring in the University community by all means.
+It is of paramount importance to create a University community that is free from discrimination.
+We firmly prohibit discrimination against any individual on the grounds of sex, marital status, pregnancy, disability, family status, or race.
+In accordance with Hong Kong’s anti-discrimination ordinances, we put in place prevention measures to reduce the risk of such behaviour by all means

 The University is included in the Schedule to the Prevention of Bribery Ordinance (Cap.
 201) as a "public body".
 All employees must be wary of any "advantage" offered to him/her and which could in any way be connected with the performance of his/her duties as a University staff.

 The United Nations’ 17 Sustainable Development Goals (SDGs) call for global efforts toward a better and more sustainable future.
-Supporting this vision, the Human Resources Office has launched the "SDGs@HRO" to foster sustainable HR practices and engages the university community in exploring sustainability, social issues, and best practices relevant to Hong Kong, China, within a global context.
+As one of the key drivers of sustainability within HKBU, the Human Resources Office has launched "SDGs@HRO" to foster sustainable HR practices and engages the university community in exploring sustainability, social issues, and best practices relevant to Hong Kong, China, within a global context.